Program

 To apply for the program:

-2. Audition (more details below).
-Participants of RMB summer intensives 2023 do not need to audition.
+2. Send a Video Audition or have an Individual Online Audition (more details below).
+Participants of RMB summer intensives 2025 do not need to audition.

 3. Await the approval of your participation.